Airlines’ Favorite Loophole: “Extraordinary Circumstances”

 Sound a bit convenient?

 While an airline may owe passengers money for disrupted flights, the airline is protected when the disruption was caused by “extraordinary circumstances” that could not have controlled or prevented.
 So what are these “extraordinary circumstances” and why do they let the airlines off the hook?
+Let’s have a look at the rules under the European regulation ec261.

 Extraordinary Circumstances Defined